-- The extent to which the application fully responds to the requested information - The extent to which the application explains the connection between the purpose area request and the need(s) identified in the Tribal Community and Justice Profile.
+- The extent to which the application explains the connection between the purpose area request and the need(s) identified in the Tribal Community and Justice Profile - The extent to which the application fully responds to the requested information.

 Personnel/Staffing: Funding may support the salary and fringe benefits for personnel involved in investigation, prosecution, and victim services focused on cases of criminal child abuse and neglect.
 Staffing may include dedicated prosecutors, law enforcement investigators, child protection services personnel, forensic interviewers, case managers, clinical mental health professionals, pediatric sexual assault nurse examiners (SANEs), and other victim assistance and allied professionals.